 The mass-radius relation is the first step towards the characterisation of the bulk properties.
 The knowledge of the planetary composition, in turn, is one key element to constrain planet formation, as it can be used to demonstrate, for example, transport of material in the proto-planetary disk.
 In this context, the structure of low mass planets is the most relevant.
-This category bares similarities with TESS program but open prospects of fantastic opportunity of synergies and follow-up when further observations with exquisite precision may be needed to better constrain planet structure.
+The theme is structured in four programs, three of them aim at measuring the precise radii of planets in different environments: respectively in systems with one transiting planet, in multi-planetary systems and around stars from various parts of the Galaxy.
+The fourth one is using transit timing variation as a tool to identify dynamical resonant states from multi-planetary systems where masses can be retrieved as the build-up of the system architecture.